NixOS/nixos-summer/content/blog/PerlDivingWithNix.md

 }
 ```

-Thanks to [Las](https://las.rs) for this flakier way of doing things.
+Thanks to [Las](https://las.rs) for this Flake-ier way of doing things.

-Sadly this still fails with the `undefined symbol` error so it seems we need an ever more ancient version of Zbar
+Sadly this still fails with the `undefined symbol` error.
+It seems we need an even more ancient version of Zbar

 ## Where things float

-It seems that we have reached the point of diminishing returns and that it does not seem worth while to figure out how to build ever older versions of ZBar in the hope that this *might* someday work.
+It seems that we have reached the point of diminishing returns and that it does not seem worthwhile to figure out how to build ever older versions of ZBar in the hope that this *might* someday work.

 So what next?

-Perhaps we can convince upstream to take on the maintenance of this Perl module and bring it (and their own project) kicking and screaming into the decade of the '20s. ([Sometimes your brain just needs some downtime](https://www.scientificamerican.com/article/mental-downtime/))
+Perhaps we can convince upstream to take on the maintenance of this Perl module and bring it (and their own project) kicking and screaming into the decade of the 2020s. ([Sometimes your brain just needs some downtime](https://www.scientificamerican.com/article/mental-downtime/))

 A few days after putting this project on the back burner I woke up with an inexplicable renewed enthusiasm for tackling this issue.

 Looking back through all the resources I noticed that the maintained version of `ZBar` has a series of folders named after various programming languages and platforms, including *Perl*.

-Interesting...
+Interesting…

-It seems that when forking ZBar mchehab, the new maintainer, also made the sage decision to include all the myriad interfaces for the library and maintain them!
+It seems that when forking ZBar, @mchehab, the new maintainer, also made the sage decision to include all the myriad interfaces for the library and maintain them!

-Armed with this new Perl module that we **knew** worked with the latest ZBar library it was possible to construct a new `buildPerlPackage` that reused the src from the ZBar packaged in nixpkgs.
+Armed with this new Perl module that we **knew** worked with the latest ZBar library it was possible to construct a new `buildPerlPackage` that reused the `src` from the ZBar packaged in `nixpkgs`.

 ```nix
 BarcodeZBar = buildPerlPackage {